berthubert/bagconv/README.md

 Oh, and the history.
 This is around 75GB of XML.

 # Making life simpler
-If you have downloaded and unzipped [the
-XML
-files](https://service.pdok.nl/lv/bag/atom/downloads/lvbag-extract-nl.zip)
-you can run the code in this repository like this:
+If you have downloaded and unzipped [the zip file containing zip files of the XML files](https://service.pdok.nl/lv/bag/atom/downloads/lvbag-extract-nl.zip) you can run the code in this repository like this: